How to Start an LLC Online in 2026

 LegalNature uses the responses in its questionnaire to complete the articles of organization and other documents that are required for setting up your limited liability company.
 Information that you need to provide depends upon the state of formation, but may include the following:

-• The registered agent’s name, address, and phone number, if not using LegalNature’s registered agent service
+• The registered agent’s name, physical address, and phone number, if not using LegalNature’s registered agent service (the registered agent must have a physical address in the state of formation).

 4. LLC Operating Agreement

 This document also outlines salaries, allocations, and distributions.
+The operating agreement should specify each member's ownership interests, which determine how profits are distributed and how voting rights are allocated among members.
 This section dictates what a member’s salary is, when he or she gets a raise, what bonuses may be, and, if the company decides to distribute excess profit, how much of that profit each member will receive.

 Management

+When you start an LLC, one of the first decisions is choosing the management structure.
 An LLC may have members, managing members, or a combination of both.
-In member-managed limited liability companies, all members run the business.
+In a member-managed LLC, all members actively participate in the daily operations and management of the business.
 Some members may have more responsibility than others, and this usually depends on what percentage of capital or services they contributed to the company when it was first set up.

 A manager-managed LLC is also used when some members choose to remain silent.
 Often, these are investors who have invested in your company that do not want or need to be part of the management.